JuanCaicedo/blog-post-dafts/tailored-css.md

 Our solution is to run Penthouse for each state, for each screen size, for each page category.
-The styles for each page category are then concatenated together and run through a series of postCSS plugins that deduplicate styles, organize media queries, and minify the files.
+The styles for each page category are then concatenated together and run through a series of [PostCSS](http://postcss.org/) plugins that deduplicate styles, organize media queries, and minify the files.

 ## Increased complexity in development